Skip to main content

 Outline Human Support

-State the scenarios where GenerativeAgent needs to escalate the issue to a human agent.
+State scenarios in which GenerativeAgent needs to escalate the issue to a human agent.
+This ensures GenerativeAgent’s role in your organization is clearly defined.

 # Escalate to a Human Agent